Redrot/redrot.github.io/talks.md

 ### 2026

+- University of Utah, ????
+- Harvard University, ????
 - University of Warwick Algebra Seminar, June
 - University of Bielefeld BIREP Oberseminar, May
 - UCI Algebra Seminar, May